Wandering-Souls/favorite-cmd-commands/README.md

 ```
 $ git log -p
 ```
-TThis shows all commits and the content of the file
+This shows all commits and the content of the file

 ## Discarding Changes